 - A Board Meeting shall be held at each annual conference.

 - The organizatonal year is from annual meeting to annual meeting.
 If, for any reason, an annual conference does not take place the organizational year shall run temporarily from January through December.

 - The affairs of the Society shall be managed by its Board of Directors.
 Directors need not be residents of the state of Arizona but must be members of the Society.
-The elected officers of the Society, Past Presidents, Editor/s of the Journal of Ethnobiology, and the Conference Coordinator shall constitute the Board of Directors.
+The elected officers of the Society, Past Presidents, Editors of the Society's publications, and appointed Coordinators shall constitute the Board of Directors.
 The President, Vice-President/President-Elect, Treasurer, and Secretary shall constitute the Executive.

-- The Board members with voting power shall consist of ten elected officers: a President, a Vice-President/President-Elect, a Treasurer, a Secretary, and six Board Members At Large.
+- The Board members with voting power shall consist of ten elected officers: a President, a President Elect, a Treasurer, a Secretary, and six Board Members At Large.

-- Members of the Board of Directors with non-voting power shall be Past Presidents of the Society, the Editors of the Journal of Ethnobiology, and a Conference Coordinator.
-The President in consultation with the Board shall appoint the Editor/s of the Journal of Ethnobiology, and a Conference Coordinator.
-Past Presidents, Journal Editors, and Conference Coordinator participate in an advisory capacity as non-voting Board members.
+- Members of the Board of Directors with non-voting power shall be Past Presidents of the Society, the Editors of the Society's publications, and appointed Coordinators.
+The President in consultation with the Board shall appoint the Editors of the Society's publications and Coordinators.
+Past Presidents, publication Editors, and Coordinators participate in an advisory capacity as non-voting Board members.
 Past Presidents shall retain the right to be heard and to participate at all Board and committee meetings, whether open to the public or not.